BBC-Data-Unit/blue-badges/README.md

 ## Method

-We obtained Freedom of Information Act (FOI) responses from the 216 upper-tier councils across the UK via the WhatDoTheyKnow website.
+The BBC Shared Data Unit obtained Freedom of Information Act (FOI) responses from the 216 upper-tier councils across the UK via the WhatDoTheyKnow website.

 Of the 109 councils who gave full responses, eight out of 10 had higher approval rates for people with physical impairments.
 For ten of those councils, the difference was greater than 50 percentage points.